Jmwofford/babyDiv_WDI-curriculum/instructor_notes/active-record/active-record-one-to-many.md

 ![youdo](https://i.imgur.com/ylb6WX9.gif)

-- Find the Artist that sings "Shake It Off"
+- Find the Artist that sings "Out of the Woods"

 You can learn more about querying an Active Record model in the [Active Record